histolab/histolab/README.md

 <img src="https://user-images.githubusercontent.com/4196091/92751801-9d658780-f388-11ea-8132-5d0c82bb112b.png" width=500>

-Representation of the scored assigned to each extracted tile by the NucleiScorer, based on the amount of nuclei detected.
+Representation of the score assigned to each extracted tile by the `NucleiScorer`, based on the amount of nuclei detected.

 ## Versioning